 We shall continue with a hymn written by Rt.
 Revd.
 Reginald Heber, Bishop of Calcutta between 1822 and his premature death in 1826.
 His See ranged from Sri Lanka to Australia and New Zealand, so it is understandable how he came to work himself to death.
 Nevertheless, he gave us a number of lovely hymns.

-StF 227 - Brightest and best of the sons of the morning
+We shall sing hymn number 227, 'Brightest and best of the sons of the morning,'

-- Brightest and best of the sons of the morning, Dawn on our darkness, and lend us your aid; Star of the east, the horizon adorning, Guide where our infant Redeemer is laid. - Cold on his cradle the dew-drops are shining; Low lies his head with the beasts of the stall; Angels adore him in slumber reclining, Maker, and Monarch, and Saviour of all. - 3) Say, shall we yield him, in costly devotion, Odours of Edom, and offerings divine, Gems of the mountain and pearls of the ocean, Myrrh from the forest or gold from the mine? - 4) Vainly we offer each ample oblation; Vainly with gifts would his favour secure; Richer by far is the heart's adoration; Dearer to God are the prayers of the poor. - Brightest and best of the sons of the morning, Dawn on our darkness, and lend us your aid; Star of the east, the horizon adorning, Guide where our infant Redeemer is laid.
+- 1. Brightest and best of the sons of the morning, Dawn on our darkness, and lend us thine aid; Star of the east, the horizon adorning, Guide where our infant Redeemer is laid. - 2.
+Cold on his cradle the dewdrops are shining; Low lies his head, with the beasts of the stall; Angels adore him in slumber reclining, Maker, and Monarch, and Saviour of all. - 3.
+Say, shall we yield him, in costly devotion, Odours of Edom, and offerings divine?
+Gems of the mountain, and pearls of the ocean, Myrrh from the forest, or gold from the mine? - 4.
+Vainly we offer each ample oblation; Vainly with gifts would his favour secure; Richer by far is the heart's adoration; Dearer to God are the prayers of the poor. - 5.
+Brightest and best of the sons of the morning, Dawn on our darkness, and lend us thine aid; Star of the east, the horizon adorning, Guide where our infant Redeemer is laid.